pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 involving variables with names ``a`` and ``b``.
 But suppose we instead had an intermediate result to which we hadn't given a name.

-After learning a few things about the graph structure in Aesara, we can use the Python debugger to explore the graph, and then we can get runtime information about the error.
+After learning a few things about the graph structure in Pytensor, we can use the Python debugger to explore the graph, and then we can get runtime information about the error.
 Matrix dimensions, especially, are useful to pinpoint the source of the error.
 In the printout, there are also two of the